OliverLysa/observatory-data-prep/README.md

-# 🚀 CE observatory data processing
+# 🚀 CE observatory data processing - electronics

 *Contact*: Oliver Lysaght (oliverlysaght\@icloud.com)

 ## WORK IN PROGRESS

 # Purpose

-*'Dashboards can be a powerful way of allowing access to large amounts of data, which can help people make decisions'* ([ONS, 2022](https://analysisfunction.civilservice.gov.uk/policy-store/top-tips-for-designing-dashboards/))

 A collection of scripts to: